magento/devdocs/guides/v2.0/howdoi/checkout/checkout_address.md

 ## Create the JS model for the shipping address saving processor {#save}

-This processor is responsible for saving the shipping address.
+This processor is responsible for sending the address to be used for shipping + selected rate to the server.

 In you custom module directory create the component's `.js` file for the processor.
 It must be located under the `<your_module_dir>/view/frontend/web/js/view/` directory.